 Take the ferryboat to Aegina or Agistri

-The perfect thing to do while in Athens is hop on an open-air ferry – we call it “pantofla” which actually means slipper because it looks like one – and head to Aegina island or to the tiny Agistri.
+The perfect thing to do while in Athens is hop on an open-air ferry – we call it “pantofla” which actually means slipper because it looks like one or if you prefer the more modern boat variety – and head to Aegina island or to the tiny Agistri.
 Both islands are no more than an hour’s ride.
 There are actually people who live on Aegina and commute daily to Athens and Piraeus.
 Aegina is home to one of the most unique and highly sought after Greek products: the famed Aegina pistachio nut (fystiki Aeginis) – make sure to buy some.
 There’s even a festival dedicated to it every year.

 Discover under-the-radar Athens neighborhoods

 For me Athens is a city that grows on you.
 I have been living here for over three decades and I still discover wonderful new neighborhoods.
 Two such districts are Nea Ionia and Nea Philadelphia.
 The word “nea” means “new” and these neighborhoods were created when entire Greek populations born and raised in Asia Minor (modern-day Turkey) were forcefully displaced in 1922.
 The result was to create “new” quarters in Greece using the name of their original homeland.
 Asia Minor Greeks settled in Nea Philadelphia and Pontic Greeks in Nea Ionia.
 Besides a lush park complete with pool and windmills which connects the two, you’ll also get a taste of vintage Greece – a disappearing Greece you can only experience in the Greek refugee neighborhoods (prosfygika) of Athens.
 You’ll also discover food items and tastes you would never dream of.